cloudfoundry/korifi/INSTALL.kind.md

 ## Test Korifi

-No changes here, follow the instructions.
+No changes here, follow the [common instructions](./INSTALL.md#test-korifi).
 When running `cf login`, make sure you select the entry associated to your kind cluster (`kind-kind` by default).